 - This yoga mat shouldn’t go too long in the sun, so it is not the best idea to bring it to the beach for a lovely yoga practice by the ocean.
 Or if you do so, stay in the shade.

-The Jade Voyager Yoga Mat is another very popular option amongst travellers and for many reasons.
+The Jade Travel Yoga Mat is another very popular option amongst travellers and for many reasons.
 This jade travel yoga mat ticks a lot of boxes for fellow yogi globetrotters.

 Overall rating: 9.2/10

-- The Jade Voyager Yoga Mat folds up to a compact package, making it easy to transport.
+- The Jade Travel Yoga Mat folds up to a compact package, making it easy to transport.